HAC716C Fundamentals of Radioactivity (2 ECTS)

 Description:

-The objective of this course is to provide students with a broad foundation of knowledge covering the description of radioactive decay phenomena and to provide an overview of natural, induced, and artificial radioactivity.
+The objective of this course is to provide students with a broad foundation of knowledge covering the description of radioactive decay phenomena and to compile an inventory of natural, induced, and artificial radioactivity.

 Hourly volumes: